ec-jrc/pyPoseidon/README.md

 * All the people that teach me stuff.

 ## License
-* The project is released under the EUPL 1.1 license.
+* The project is released under the GPL v3 license.